-I’ve asked Lyn to walk you step-by-step through how to change or cancel a flight on Southwest.
+Let’s look at each step you need to take to change or cancel a flight on Southwest.

-Southwest makes a big deal about the fact they do not charge their customers a change fee.
-Some airlines charge as much as $150 if you need to change or cancel your flight.
-Ouch!
-Especially when traveling with kids, it’s wonderful to have that built-in cushion of knowing you can cancel if you need to.
-I can’t tell you how many times my kids have gotten sick right before traveling!
+Southwest makes a big deal about not charging its customers change fees.
+Some airlines charge as much as $150.
+It’s especially family-friendly to have the built-in flexibility of knowing you can change your flight when you’re traveling with kids.
+I can’t tell you how many times my kids have gotten sick right before a trip.

-If you want to completely cancel your flight, whether or not you will get a full refund depends on the type of fare you purchased.
-We nearly always buy Wanna Get Away fares, because they are the cheapest, and my goal is to make my Southwest points go as far as possible across my family of 4.
-But, Wanna Get Away fares are the only fare type that are NOT fully refundable if you paid in cash or by credit.
+If you want to cancel your flight, whether or not you will get a full refund depends on the type of fare you purchased.
+Most travelers try to book Wanna Get Away fares because they’re the cheapest, but a Wanna Get Away fare is the only fares type that is not fully refundable if you paid in cash or with a credit card.

-However, while you will NOT get cash back or a credit to your card with Wanna Get Away fares, you will receive what Southwest calls Unused Travel Funds.
-These funds, which include taxes and fees, can be used toward any future purchase with Southwest.
-But they come with an expiration date that is typically 1 year from the date issued.
+Although you will not get cash back or a credit to your card with Wanna Get Away fares, you will receive what Southwest calls “travel funds.”
+These funds, which include taxes and fees, can be used toward any purchase with Southwest, but they come with an expiration date that is typically one year from the date issued.

-If you book with Southwest points and need to cancel, no problem; your points are instantly credited to your Southwest Rapid Rewards account.
-But, because you had to pay the ~$6 mandatory government security fee with cash/credit, that refund will come in the form of Unused Travel Funds.
-You’ll want to be sure you note the confirmation number and the person’s name for each set of Unused Travel Funds so you can re-use them later.
-I’ll tell you more about how to redeem Unused Travel Funds in a bit.
+If you book with Southwest points and need to cancel, no problem.
+Your points are instantly credited to your Southwest Rapid Rewards account.
+But, because you had to pay the ~$6 mandatory government security fee with cash/credit, that refund will come in the form of travel funds.
+Be sure you note the confirmation number and the person’s name for each set of travel funds so you can reuse them later.
+We’ll discuss how to redeem travel funds below.

-You can change or cancel a flight up to 10 minutes prior to your departure time and receive either a full refund for refundable fares or Unused Travel Funds for Wanna Get Away fares.
+You can change or cancel a flight up to 10 minutes prior to your departure time and receive either a full refund for refundable fares or travel funds for Wanna Get Away fares.

 Enter your account number or username and your case-sensitive password.